caronc/apprise/README.md

 # Add at least one service you want to notify
 apobj.add('mailto://myuser:mypass@hotmail.com')

-# Now add all of the entries we're intrested in:
+# Now add all of the entries we're interested in:
 attach = (
     # ?name= allows us to rename the actual jpeg as found on the site
     # to be another name when sent to our receipient(s)